Quantum-Accelerators/qmof_thermo/README.md

 # qmof-thermo

-A toolkit for calculating thermodynamic stability (i.e. formation energy, energy above hull) of metal–organic frameworks (MOFs) using machine-learned interatomic potentials (MLIPs).
+A toolkit for calculating thermodynamic stability (i.e. formation energy, energy above hull) of metal–organic frameworks (MOFs) using machine-learned interatomic potentials (MLIPs). patched_phase_diagram
 Reference: B. Dallmann, A. Saha, A.S.
 Rosen, "Predicting the Thermodynamic Limits of Metal–Organic Framework Metastability" (2026).

+For the QMOF-Thermo Database, please refer to the data available on [Figshare](https://doi.org/10.6084/m9.figshare.13147324).

 ## Overview